How are the heights measured?

 The Forest Pansy Redbud is a remarkable small tree that delivers beauty to your garden three times in every year.
 It begins in very early spring, when the bare, dark branches are suddenly covered in clusters of lilac-pink flowers, turning it into a beacon announcing that spring is on the way.
 Other trees may still be bare and sleeping, but this tree is going to wake them up.
 The second surprise comes after the flowers fall.

 The new leaves, large, and heart-shaped, emerge not green, but in vibrant, shimmering purple-red.
 As the summer arrives the leaves darken to deep purple.
 Then in fall comes the finale.
-While common redbud leaves turn plain yellow, in the Forest Pansy Redbud they turn gorgeous shades of gold, orange, red and purple, ending the season with a bang.
+While common redbud leaves turn plain yellow, the Forest Pansy Redbud they turn gorgeous shades of gold, orange, red and purple, ending the season with a bang.
 Even in winter the picturesque twisted branches of deep gray make a lovely silhouette.

 Growing Forest Pansy Redbud Trees